xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

 vmq0 interface is disabled in this release.
 But it can be enabled back by un-commenting corresponding line in `/etc/xen/domu.cfg` file in Dom0.

-NOTE: There are stability issues with TSN1 and TSN2 interface.
-They not always come up during boot.
-Multiple reboots may be needed to bring them up successfully.